Mubelotix/nginx-hibernator/README.md

 If your service handles authentication by itself, you are fine keeping the default.

+### Code execution and XSS

+The content of the config file is not sanitized.
+**Do not rely on user input to generate the config file.**

+Malicious configurations could trigger code execution as root, and XSS injections in waiting pages.

 ### Malware

 This program needs to run as root.
 Hence, I have kept the dependencies to a minimum.
 Here is the dependency tree :